 The Fraternal Order of Police and its partners calls upon all of Florida’s active law enforcement officers to engage in a concentrated effort to increase public awareness and enforce the “Move Over” law.
 “When it comes to the safety of law enforcement, it doesn’t matter what badge we wear.
 We are in this together,” said Javier Ortiz, President, Miami FOP Lodge 20.

-“Failing to move over is a deadly choice, not only for you, but for those of us who are out protecting you,” said Colonel David Brierton, director of the Florida Highway Patrol.
-“We lost a hero on May 3rd, Trooper Chelsea Richard and her death was preventable.
+“Failing to move over is a deadly choice, not only for you but for those of us who are out protecting you,” said Colonel David Brierton, director of the Florida Highway Patrol.
+“We lost a hero on May 3rd, Trooper Chelsea Richard and her death were preventable.
 People, be responsible, move over and slow down.”

 The investigation into the May 3, 2014 accident that claimed the lives of three (3) innocent people is still ongoing.